 Exit Loads Associated With Redemption.

-Most of the mutual fund expects you to invest typically for a longer time than a year.
+Most mutual funds expect you to invest typically beyond a year.
 If you want to exit the fund before this time period a certain penalty would be levied.
 This penalty is called the exit load.

 You should check both these parameters before planning to disinvest our money from the mutual fund scheme.